 Description of Activity (from above table) Gender response Policy link (ref to specific Contribution made.
 Eg. inputs To post 2020 CBD framework) Impact (short description.
-Eg. the CBD SBI 3 meeting helped informed participation of focal points in CBD meeting) Communication action (details of web updates, tweets, social media reach, publications made etc. PLEASE describe and quantify) Links to overall institutional issue(s) and focus 2.2.4 Provide technical support, monitoring and research to Governments to enable their establishment of new SPAW MPAs Agreement signed to provide grants for the management of marine protected areas.
-State of Nearshore Marine Habitat Report Regional Strategy Action Plan for the Valuation, Protection and/or Restoration of Key Marine Habitats in the Wider Caribbean 2021-2030 UN Decade on Ecosystem Restoration (2021-2030) Decade of Ocean Science for Sustainable Development (2021-2030) 2.2.5 Provide capacity building and training for selected Government officials as well as MPA Managers and staff through national and regional workshops to improve the MPA Management Agreement signed to provide grants for the management of marine protected areas.
-State of Nearshore Marine Habitat ReportRegional Strategy Action Plan for the Valuation, Protection and/or Restoration of Key Marine Habitats in the Wider Caribbean 2021-2030UN Decade on Ecosystem Restoration (2021-2030)Decade of Ocean Science for Sustainable Development (2021-2030) Result 2.3 Reduction of the 2.3.1 Convene national/regional capacity building meetings & workshop(s) involving influx of waste (plastics and other forms of LBS Protocol f human and industrial liquid and solid waste) er Guidelines under development for domestic wastewater classifications and recommendations for amendments to the LBS Protocol will facilitate increased reuse of domestic wastewater. ntering the marine environment of the four regions Amendments to the LBS Protocol as recommended from the recent State of Pollution Report.
+Eg. the CBD SBI 3 meeting helped informed participation of focal points in CBD meeting) Communication action (details of web updates, tweets, social media reach, publications made etc. PLEASE describe and quantify) Links to overall institutional issue(s) and focus 2.2.4 Provide technical support, monitoring and research to Governments to enable their establishment of new Agreement signed to provide grants for the management of marine protected areas.
+State of Nearshore Marine Habitat Report Regional Strategy Action Plan for the Valuation, Protection and/or Restoration of Key Marine Habitats in the Wider Caribbean 2021-2030 SPAW MPAs UN Decade on Ecosystem Restoration (2021-2030) Decade of Ocean Science for Sustainable Development (2021-2030) 2.2.5 Provide capacity building and training for selected Government officials as well as MPA Managers and staff through national and regional workshops to improve the MPA Management Agreement signed to provide grants for the management of marine protected areas.
+State of Nearshore Marine Habitat Report Regional Strategy Action Plan for the Valuation, Protection and/or Restoration of Key Marine Habitats in the Wider Caribbean 2021-2030 UN Decade on Ecosystem Restoration (2021-2030) Desult 2.2 Deduction of the influe of wests (m lactics and other forms of l and industrial liquid and solid waste) and aning the marine environment of the four regions Decade of Ocean Science for Sustainable Development (2021-2030) 2.3.1 minux of waste (p LBS Protocol Guidelines under development for domestic ering the marine environment of the four regions.
+Amendments to the LBS Protocol as Convene wastewater classifications and recommended from the recent State of national/regional recommendations for amendments to the Pollution Report. capacity building LBS Protocol will facilitate increased reuse meetings & workshop(s) involving of domestic wastewater.